Nanyamba Town Council, Mtwara: Roads

 Nanyamba has a road system of 523.74 km, of which 383.37 km are collector roads, 22.03 km feeder roads, and 118.34 km community roads.
 There is a proposed plan, with land set aside, for a new bus terminal.

 Currently the regional road that from Mtwara to Masasi, through Nanyamba, is being upgraded to bitumen with some already complete.
 The remaining 160 km section, and Mwiti Bridge are still in preparation and with funding approval already received.

 Air

 The district will be served by the new Mtwara International Airport that is less than one hour from Nanyamba Town, just outside Mtwara City.
-The airport is currently 92 percent complete.
+The airport is currently 92 per cent complete.

 Communications

 The district has wide spread cellular coverage, however some areas there can be difficulties.
 Landlines, postal services and over the air media is available throughout the district.

 Education

-The council has 65 primary schools with 25,579 studends, and 10 secondary schools with 4018 students.
+The council has 65 primary schools with 25,579 students, and 10 secondary schools with 4018 students.
 The district has 227 of the required 613 classrooms, 107 of the 557 required teachers houses, 401 of the required 680 teachers, and 1 book per 5 students.